Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 Device reset and recovery is a privileged operation and can only be performed by xclmgmt driver. xocl driver can request device reset by sending a message to xclmgmt driver over the Mailbox.
-An end user can reset a device by using XRT **xbutil** utility.
+An end user can reset a device by using XRT **xrt-smi** utility.
 This utility talks to xocl driver which uses the reset message as defined in :doc:`mailbox.main`

 Currently Alveo boards are reset by using PCIe bus *hot reset* mechanism.
 This resets the board peripherals